 Within the undergraduate program, chemical engineering students at Manhattan have four technical electives in their senior year.
-This allows them to focus their studies in either environmental engineering, petroleum engineering, biopharmaceutical engineering, or cosmetic engineering and obtain a minor or concentration in these areas.
-Similarly, within the Masters program, students may focus their studies in petroleum engineering, biopharmaceutical engineering, or cosmetic engineering.
+This allows them to focus their studies in one of the following areas:

-Concentration in Cosmetic Engineering: This program prepares students for a variety of roles in the cosmetic and consumer industries, ranging from process engineering to product development and research and development.
+- Concentration in Consumer Products and Cosmetic Engineering: This program prepares students for a variety of roles in the cosmetic and consumer industries, ranging from process engineering to product development and research and development.

 Seamless Masters Program

 Students with a minimum GPA of 3.4 (on a 4.0 scale) in chemical engineering can apply for this program, which grants them two degrees within five years: a Bachelor of Science degree and a Master of Science degree.

 Internships and Job Placement

 The department has an active internship program where freshmen through seniors are placed in prominent chemical, cosmetic, consumer goods, food & beverage and pharmaceutical companies.
 Program graduates have gained employment at companies such as:

 - Consumer Goods and Cosmetics: L'Oreal, Estee Lauder, Unilever, Air Products, Victoria's Secret, Avon, PespiCo, Honeywell

 - Biopharmaceutical Engineering: Bristol-Myers Squibb, Pfizer, Regeneron, Wyeth

 - Processing of Novel Materials: Global Foundries, Intel, IBM